versilov/matrex/README.md

 Fast matrix manipulation library for Elixir implemented in C native code with highly optimized CBLAS sgemm() used for matrix multiplication.

+It's also memory efficient, so you can work with large matrices, about billion of elements in size.

 Based on matrix code from https://github.com/sdwolfz/exlearn

 ## Benchmark